Countly/countly-sdk-documentation/getting_started/current.md

 <p>
-  After you have integrated Countly SDK into your app or website, to the best of your ability, you should normally verify your integration by checking if everything is working as expected, both on your dashboard and on your app/website.
+  After you have integrated Countly SDK into your app or website, to the best of your ability, you should normally verify your integration by checking if everything is working as expected, both on your dashboard and your app/website.
 To have the most optimized verification process we recommend you to go through the following steps.
 </p>